 Executive-level Administrative Resume Template: Office Manager

-In the executive-level resume, the key focus is on leadership and results in managing a busy office.
-The candidate also lists his college degree in business administration.
-The work history details an increasing level of responsibility as an office manager.
+In this resume, the key focus is on the applicant’s many years of experience.
+He demonstrates his leadership skills and ability to get results while managing a busy office.
+The candidate also lists his college degree in business administration, an important credentials for some upper-level admin roles.
+His work history details an increasing level of responsibility and a steady career trajectory.

 This applicant shows off the importance of using quantifiable data, especially in fields dealing with payroll, managing employees and training them.
-These specific details help prove that this candidate is ready for the next challenge as an office manager.
+By using these metrics on his resume, he demonstrates a readiness for his next challenge in an administrative role.

 CTA: Build my resume